If DoorDash wins, what do we lose?

 Xu maintains that his platform is for supplemental income only and says that for 91% of Dashers, DoorDash is a pocket-change gig.
 The vast majority of Dashers work less than 10 hours a week, according to DoorDash data.
 Through Prop 22, Xu says, he was hoping to standardize and attach protections to a more flexible format of work.
 “We’re trying to work with everyone involved, starting with the Dashers and certainly with others—whether it’s elected officials, regulators, legislators, whoever’s willing to listen—to design a system that is actually going to work for the hundreds of millions of workers out there, because it doesn’t fit any conventional standard of work.”
 On Thursday, February 25, the company offered an update on the early impact of Prop 22, publishing that Bay Area Dashers are earning “over $36 an hour while on deliveries” while Sacramento Dashers are making “over $32 while on deliveries.”

 Outside estimates, though, suggest much lower average earnings than DoorDash’s rosy numbers.
 In January 2020, Working Washington showed that when accounting for expenses like additional payroll taxes and cost of mileage, average earnings on DoorDash were about $1.45 per hour.
 “Nearly a third of jobs actually pay less than $0 after accounting for these basic expenses,” the labor rights organization said.
 These figures are for workers outside of Prop 22’s jurisdiction, so are not directly comparable, but they do examine how costs can add up for drivers.
+However, their estimated gross wage was roughly in line with DoorDash’s at the time ($15.76 versus $18.54).
+DoorDash says it national average gross wage is now $22 per active hour.

 Most gig workers do want the flexibility that Xu says they want, and not all of them want to become employees (a significant chunk voted in favor of Prop 22).
 However, they may want more protections than they currently have access to, such as better wage transparency, access to bathrooms while working (which DoorDash say it’s working on with restaurants), and limits on delivery weight and distance, especially for those traveling by bicycle.
 Prop 22 doesn’t account for these specific worker issues or have a means to resolve any others that will inevitably arise over time.
 Amending—or overturning—Prop 22 will require a seven-eighths super majority of both houses of the California legislature.
 It does not give Dashers the right to unionize and therefore advocate for themselves collectively.
 DoorDash has launched a community council for its Dashers, but that is not an independent entity.